bcgov/nbcclim/README.md

 ### Examples

-Below are snapshots of the app showing long-term and real-time climate records.
+Below are snapshots of the application showing long-term and real-time climate records.

 ![](tools/readme/Example_main.png)

 ![](tools/readme/Example_rt.png)

 ### Project Status

-Currently, this project is under development.
+This project is under development.

 ### Getting Help or Reporting an Issue